simolus3/drift/docs/docs/sql_api/drift_files.md

 But unlike raw SQL strings you might pass to simple database clients, everything in a drift file is verified by drift's powerful SQL analyzer.
-This allows you to write SQL queries safer: Drift will find mistakes in them during builds, and it will generate type-safe Dart APIs for them so that you don't have to read back results manually.
+This allows you to write SQL queries safer: Drift will find mistakes in them during builds, and it will generate type-safe dart_apis for them so that you don't have to read back results manually.

 ## Getting started
 To use this feature, lets create two files: `database.dart` and `tables.drift`.
 The Dart file only contains the minimum code